 Diet alone rarely works.

-Conclusions about health improvements programs for the mentally ill
+Conclusions about health improvement programs for the mentally ill.

 While these are important ideas for everyone, they are especially important to those with mental illnesses.
 More than 42% of adults with serious mental illness are obese.
 Over 80 % of those with schizophrenia do not physically exercise despite the fact the anti-psychotics are notorious for causing weight gain.
 Research suggests that as little as a 5% weight loss improves health.